ang-zeyu/infisearch/docs/src/getting_started.md

 # Getting Started

-Getting started with the following default setup is fairly easy straightforward:
+Getting started with the following default setup is fairly easy straightforward.
+It assumes:
-- Have some `.html` files you want to index
+- You have some `.html` files you want to index
 - These `.html` files are served in a static file server, and are accessible by the search-ui to generate result previews

-If you need more than this, have a look through here first, then jump into the [indexer configuration](indexing_configuration.md) page to learn more.
+If you need more than this, have a look through here first, then jump into the [configuration](search_configuration.md) page to learn more.

 ## Installing the indexer